-We are unable to accept applications for the voluntary approval scheme at this time.
+We are now able to accept applications for the Voluntary Approval Scheme.

-Amongst other things, the scheme enables parents using a nanny approved under the ‘Nanny Scheme’, to receive payments for the childcare the nanny provides through a range of UK Government tax and benefits concessions such as Tax Credits, Universal Credit and Tax-Free Childcare, where they are eligible.
+The Welsh Government established the ‘Childcare at Home Voluntary Approval Scheme’, sometimes referred to as the “Nanny Scheme” in 2007 as a voluntary scheme, administered by us on the Welsh Government’s behalf.
+Amongst other things, inclusion within the scheme enables parents using an approved nanny, to receive payments for the childcare the nanny provides through a range of UK Government tax and benefits concessions such as Tax Credits, Universal Credit and Tax-Free Childcare, where they are eligible.

-While this is a voluntary scheme, it does have a legal basis without which we cannot operate it.
-In early March 2019, we were informed by the Welsh Government there is a problem in relation to the legal basis of the scheme.
-This has arisen due to a change made to the governing legislation by the Department for Work and Pensions (DWP).
+In early March this year, we were informed by the Welsh Government that there was a problem in relation to the legal basis of the scheme which meant the scheme needed to be closed.
+This was due to a change made to the governing legislation by the Department for Work and Pensions (DWP).

 Following intensive discussions, the Welsh Government, DWP and HMRC are in agreement that a new scheme will ultimately be required to replace the existing 2007 scheme.
 However, in the meantime DWP and HMRC are prepared to honour all tax and benefit payments associated with the 2007 scheme in respect of: